Computer Basics: 10 Examples of Input Devices

 Keyboards are the most common type of input device.
 Before keyboards, interaction with computers was generally carried out using punch cards and paper tape.
-Most English language keyboards use the QWERTY layout for the alphabetic keys, surrounded by number, symbol, function, and other key types.
-By pressing the relevant keys, the user feeds data and instructions to the computer.
+Most English language keyboards use the QWERTY layout for the alphabetic keys, which are surrounded by number, symbol, function, and other key types.
+By pressing the relevant keys, a user can feed data and instructions to the computer.

-The mouse interacts with a computer through process known as "point and click".
-Essentially, when the user moves the mouse on the mouse pad, the pointer moves in a corresponding direction on the monitor screen.
-The concept of a computer mouse has its roots in the trackball, a related pointing device that was invented in 1946, which used a "roller ball" to control the pointer.
-Most modern computer mice have two buttons for clicking, and a wheel in the middle for scrolling up and down web pages.
+A mouse interacts with a computer through a process known as "point and click."
+Essentially, when a user moves the mouse on the mouse pad, the pointer moves in a corresponding direction on the computer's monitor screen.
+The concept of a computer mouse has its roots in the trackball, a related pointing device invented in 1946 that used a "roller ball" to control a pointer.
+Most modern computer mice have two buttons for clicking and a wheel in the middle for scrolling up and down documents and web pages.

 Also known as a trackpad, a touchpad is a common substitute for a computer mouse.
-Essentially a specialized surface that can detect the movement of the user's finger and use that information to direct a pointer and control a computer.
-Touchpads were first introduced for laptops in the 1990's, and it's now rare to find a laptop without one.
+It is essentially a specialized surface that can detect the movement of a user's finger and use that information to direct a pointer and control a computer.
+Touchpads were first introduced for laptops in the 1990s, and it's now rare to find a laptop without one.

-The word "scanner" can be used in a number of different ways in the computer world, but here I am using it to mean a desktop image scanner.
-Essentially, it's an input device that uses optical technology to transfer images (or sometimes text) into a computer, where the signal is converted into a digital image.
+The word "scanner" can be used in a number of different ways in the computer world, but here I am using it to refer to a desktop image scanner.
+Essentially, a scanner is an input device that uses optical technology to transfer images (or sometimes text) into a computer, where the signal is converted into a digital image.
 The digital image can then be viewed on a monitor screen, saved, edited, emailed, or printed.